OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/AmortAnal.rst

 between the cost of the
 :ref:`move-to-front <move-to-front> <SelfOrg>` self-organizing list heuristic and the cost for the optimal static ordering of the list.
+For this discussion, we **assume that all searches are successful** (that is, all searches are for records that are contained in the list).

 For a series of search operations, the minimum cost for an unchanging list results when the list is sorted by